- Address:Douglas County Clerk & Recorder

 If you wish to be married by a Judge, you may make your own arrangements prior to the ceremony by calling 217-253-4121 or 217-253-4967

 - If someone fills out a 1040 tax form each year, an Assumed Name Certificate should be filed.

-You can apply for an Assumed Business Name by calling our office at 217-253-2411 to set up an appointment.
+You can apply for an Assumed Business Name using the link below or by calling our office at 217-253-2411 to set up an appointment.
 The fee for this is $24.